The impracticalities of multiplicatively-closed codon models: a retreat to linear alternatives: Finding the linear and Lie closures of a model

 \subsection{Incorporating the $ \omega $ parameter into Lie closures of codon models}

-The use of linear versions (which leads to use of Lie closures of linear versions) changes the $ \omega $ parameter from a multiplicative operation to an additive one.
-It is of interest to define a new matrix, $G^*$, to represent the action of $G$ in linear versions.
-In off-diagonal entries, the matrix $G^*$ is defined to have unit entries for entries representing non-synonymous mutations which require only one nucleotide mutation and are not to or from stop codons; and zero entries everywhere else.
+The use of linear versions (which leads to use of Lie closures of linear versions) changes the $ \omega $ parameter from a multiplicative operation to an additive one (for examples of the unique rates present in Markov models of interest, see Table \ref{tab:2}).
+Adding scalar multiples of the matrix $G$ to an existing rate matrix would result in undesirable consequences, for example, non-zero entries where multiple nucleotide substitutions are required.
+We are therefore required to define a new matrix, $G^*$, with the parameter $\omega$ being the coefficient of this matrix in linear versions.
+In off-diagonal entries, the matrix $G^*$ is defined to have unit entries for the entries representing non-synonymous mutations which require only one nucleotide mutation and are not to or from stop codons; and zero entries everywhere else.
 Its diagonal entries are chosen to give zero column sum.
-Additionally, because we are not multiplying $ Q_{triplet} $ by $G$, we are required to add the extra constraint on $ Q_{triplet} $ of zero values for entries that represent mutations to or from stop codons.
-For any linear version of an MG style codon model, $ G^{*} $ is automatically in the basis for the space so the $ \omega $ parameter can be defined as being the coefficient of $ G^* $.
+Additionally, because we are not multiplying $ Q_{triplet} $ (\ref{Qtrip}) by $G$, we are required to add the extra constraint on $ Q_{triplet} $ of zero values for entries that represent mutations to or from stop codons.
+When the linear version is found for a MG-style codon model, $G^*$ is automatically in the basis and when the matrix set is written as a linear combination of its basis elements, $G^*$ would have the coefficient $\omega$.
+This accounts for all ``$ + \omega $'' terms of off diagonal matrix entries (for examples of matrix entries in linear versions of MG-style codon models, see Table \ref{tab:2}).

-Defining an $ \omega $ parameter for the linear closure (and hence Lie closure) of an MG style codon model case is less clear.
-When the linear closure of the codon model is found, for example, of K2ST-MG we start with parameters $ \{ a, b, \omega \}$ (which would result in matrix entries $\{ a, b, a \omega, b \omega \} $) and the linear closure has parameters $ \{ a, b, a \omega, b \omega \} \rightarrow \{ c_{1}, c_{2}, c_{3}, c_{4} \} $ (\emph{i.e.} there are now 4 independent parameters) which means that there is no longer an $ \omega $ parameter.
+Defining an $ \omega $ parameter for the linear closure (and hence Lie closure) of an MG-style codon model case is less clear.
+When the linear closure of the codon model is found, for example, of K2ST-MG we start with parameters $ \{ a, b, \omega \}$ (which would result in matrix entries $\{ a, b, a \omega, b \omega \} $) and the linear closure has parameters $ \{ a, b, a \omega, b \omega \} \rightarrow \{ c_{1}, c_{2}, c_{3}, c_{4} \} $ (\emph{i.e.} there are now 4 independent parameters) which means that there is no longer a clear $ \omega $ parameter.
 Like the linear version, it would seem logical for $ \omega $ to be the coefficient of the $ G^* $ matrix.
-Therefore in practice, the basis for the linear closure should be defined in a way to include $ G^* $ (which would only require a change of basis).
-This leaves the question of how $ \omega $ itself should be calculated.
+Therefore in practice, the basis for the linear closure should be defined in a way to include $ G^* $.
+This still leaves the question of how $ \omega $ itself should be calculated.